swt30/thesis/corrections/corrections.md

 ## List of changes

 Substantive changes to the dissertation are listed here.
-I also corrected typos where I found them and reformatted some figures without changing their content.
+I also corrected typos and grammatical errors where I found them and reformatted some figures without changing their content.
 Figures whose content was altered are included in the list where appropriate.
 Page, figure and section numbers refer to the updated dissertation except where noted.
 Key pages where changes were made in response to the points above are listed in **bold**.

 - **p32**: Added section 1.3.3, discussion of cold icy satellites in our solar system.
 Figure 1.13 was added as part of this section.
 - p35: Altered first paragraph of section 1.4 to mention the discussion added above.